pornpra/YOLOv8-and-DeepSORT-with-TensorRT/README.md

 ## This project uses YOLOv8 under AGPL 3.0 License (for open source and academic projects) ##

 ### Project Overview ###
-This project converts object detection (YOLOv8) and object tracking (DeepSORT) with TensorRT and deploys converted models into NVIDIA Jetson Orin Nano.
+This project converts object detection (YOLOv8) and object tracking (DeepSORT) into TensorRT format and inferences converted models by NVIDIA Jetson Orin Nano.
+The objective of this project is to convert YOLOv8 and DeepSORT with TensorRT only (no object counting and other applications in main.py).
+The exact outputs from main.py are bouding box from object detection and object id from object tracking.
+After that it's depend on your applications based on these extracted infomration.

 ### Prerequisites ###